 Here is a brief summary of the benefits.

 - Increase your self-esteem and improve confidence by recognising your achievements and transferable skills and plan how to build upon this to meet your personal goals.

 - Plan for new career opportunities or learner pathways by recognising learning achieved that can be mapped to jobs or training whilst acknowledging your own personal strengths and weaknesses.

 - RPL may be used to demonstrate learning that could be considered as comparable to standard entrance requirements for admission on a programme of study.

-- gain credit towards a qualification to shorten the normal period of learning by evidencing that they already have the knowledge, skills and understanding needed for particular parts of the programme or qualification (e.g. units or modules)
+- Gain credit towards a qualification to shorten the normal period of study by providing evidence of your knowledge, skills and understanding needed.